xiasnocap/db1/README.md

 You will need a version of python installed to use this.
 Make sure to click "add to path" when installing python.

-Just google how to get your token if you dont already know how
+Just google how to get your token if you dont already know

-I wont respond to any issues created, put those on the dank farmer repo.

 # Installation
 1. Extract the zip